bestofact/recs/README.md

 | No base classes                       | Layout is exactly the declared fields, in the declared order            |
 | No user-declared member functions     | Behavior lives in systems, not on the data                              |
 | No pointer / reference / nested-indirection members | Storage is self-contained; no hidden lifetime, no aliasing surprise |

+The throughline of these rules is contiguity.
+Other ECS libraries let a component own a `std::vector` or a `std::unique_ptr`, and the moment one of those slips in, the per-entity slab stops being self-contained.
+Iterating a thousand entities turns into a thousand pointer chases, and the cache layout the ECS was supposed to deliver stops holding.
+RECS refuses to compile that shape on purpose.
+Anything that needs heap storage, shared ownership, or external lifetime belongs in a resource, where it lives once per scene and the systems that need it name it explicitly.
+Components stay flat, queries stay tight, and iteration walks the slab without indirection.

 Empty components collapse to a shared instance and cost no storage, which is what makes them work as tags.
 The same rules apply to nested components; the layout discipline is the whole point.